 A group of hot rodders need a new hangout and set their sights on a supposedly haunted house.
 Hilarity ensues!
 That is the skeletal outline for The Ghost of Dragstrip Hollow, but the film is essentially a plot less mess, often bordering on the surreal.
-Despite its title, the "ghost" doesn't nearly appear until 45 minutes into the movie and is completely out matched by our young heroes.
+Despite its title, the "ghost" doesn't appear until 45 minutes into the movie and is completely out matched by our young heroes.
 The Ghost of Dragstrip Hollow is a hot rod movie, a rock n roll picture, a comedy, and a horror film all rolled into one muddled package.
 The narrative unfolds in fits and starts, often to make way for either gratuitous rock n' roll numbers or eye rolling slap stick humor.
 In one extremely odd sequence the heroine, Lois, has a slumber party much to the chagrin of her father.
 Lois and her friends dance, play records and, in the movie's most inexplicable moment, start cracking up at a western that is playing on the television.
-In the spirit of the moment, the western starts go haywire (the image gets flipped around, horses gallop in reverse, etc.), while all sorts of crazy sound effects blare from the television.
+In the spirit of the moment, the western starts to go haywire (the image gets flipped around, horses gallop in reverse, etc.), while all sorts of crazy sound effects blare from the television.
 The novelty eventually wears thin and the girls go back to their dancing.

 The running gag in this sequence is that the father has to use the bathroom, but keeps getting thwarted by Lois and her friends.
-He spends the entire scene waiting in the hallway, while the girls go about their business.
+He spends the entire scene waiting in the hallway while the girls go about their business.
 Just when it looks like he is finally going to get his turn, one of the girls will emerge from out of nowhere and cut in front of him.
 He waits so long, that he eventually falls asleep, while leaning against the wall.
 This is a throwaway scene and yet it eats up nearly five minutes of precious screen time (the movie is 65 minutes long).
 It ends with Lois's dad breaking the fourth wall.
 Lois sees her father sleeping and asks him what he is doing.
 He says he must have been sleep walking.
 Lois tells him to back to bed and then enters the bathroom.

 Her father, in a state of absolute confusion, looks directly in the camera and asks, "What am I doing here?"
 Black Out.